dev-ay/LiveProject/README.md

-### Other Minor Stories
+# Other Minor Stories
-3108 Under Views\Schedule\Create.cshtml change Model.ID to Model.Id
+## 3108 Under Views\Schedule\Create.cshtml change Model.ID to Model.Id
-3109 "Manage" button under the navigation button should bring you to the manage index view, not the schedule index view.
+## 3109 "Manage" button under the navigation button should bring you to the manage index view, not the schedule index view.
-3111 Remove the text from the mail button on the nav-bar.
+## 3111 Remove the text from the mail button on the nav-bar.
 It should just be an icon.
-3113 On the ScheduledWorkPeriod model, change the ScheduleId to be a Guid type.
+## 3113 On the ScheduledWorkPeriod model, change the ScheduleId to be a Guid type.
-3121 Add a PayPeriod controller with views for Index, Create, Delete, Edit etc.
+## 3121 Add a PayPeriod controller with views for Index, Create, Delete, Edit etc.

-3110 Remove TemplateID from schedule model.
+## 3110 Remove TemplateID from schedule model.
 This change will require a migration.
-3126 Add a link to the navigation drop-down titled "Request Time Off" that takes the user to the TimeOffEvent / Create page 3127 Add a button to the navigation drop down to shift/create.
+## 3126 Add a link to the navigation drop-down titled "Request Time Off" that takes the user to the TimeOffEvent / Create page
+## 3127 Add a button to the navigation drop down to shift/create.
-3131 Add a link to the navigation dropdown leading to the TempSchedule / Index page:
+## 3131 Add a link to the navigation dropdown leading to the TempSchedule / Index page:
-3130 On the Schedule model, change the UserId from a string to a Guid.
+## 3130 On the Schedule model, change the UserId from a string to a Guid.
 This will require a migration:
-3141 On the PayPeriods / Create view, add some text to the "Pay Period Length" label so that is says "Pay Period Length (Days)"
+## 3141 On the PayPeriods / Create view, add some text to the "Pay Period Length" label so that is says "Pay Period Length (Days)"
-3137 Fix the Schedule / Create bug
+## 3137 Fix the Schedule / Create bug
-3135 On the TimeOffEvent Create view, remove the input boxes from the top 3134 Fix the Messages / Inbox bug
+## 3135 On the TimeOffEvent Create view, remove the input boxes from the top
+## 3134 Fix the Messages / Inbox bug
-3142 On the Message controller, change the create method so that DateSent is set to the current time.
+## 3142 On the Message controller, change the create method so that DateSent is set to the current time.
-3143 Fix the Message / Create bug
+## 3143 Fix the Message / Create bug
-3145 On the index/home view, Remove the clock out button and make the clock in button say simply "Clock".
+## 3145 On the index/home view, Remove the clock out button and make the clock in button say simply "Clock".
 Then center all content on home/index view.
-3157 On the TempSchedule controller, change the Create function so that the DateCreated property gets set to the current time.
+## 3157 On the TempSchedule controller, change the Create function so that the DateCreated property gets set to the current time.
-3168 Remove the Payperiods / Details view.
+## 3168 Remove the Payperiods / Details view.
 Dont forget to include your .csproj file with your changes.
-3172 Implement the modal found in the TimeOff/Create view into the Schedule/Create view.
+## 3172 Implement the modal found in the TimeOff/Create view into the Schedule/Create view.
-3174 Add a one week fullCalendar to the tempSchedule/Create view.
+## 3174 Add a one week fullCalendar to the tempSchedule/Create view.
-3178 On the Event model, make the End property nullable.
+## 3178 On the Event model, make the End property nullable.
 This will require a migration.
-3206 Revise the ScheduleTemplate model.
-See Description:
+## 3206 Revise the ScheduleTemplate model
+> **Details:**
-Properties should look somewhat like the schedule model.
+> Properties should look somewhat like the schedule model.

-[key] guid Id
+> [key] guid Id
-string Title
+> string Title
-List<ScheduledWorkPeriod> ScheduledWorkPeriods
+> List<ScheduledWorkPeriod> ScheduledWorkPeriods

-dont forget migration
+> dont forget migration
+## 3189 Make a few changes to the ScheduleTemplate / Create view.
+See Tasks
+> **Details:**
+> Parent story.
+Please see 3192, 3191, 3190, 3195, 3193, 3194
-3189 Make a few changes to the ScheduleTemplate / Create view.
-See Tasks 3192 clicking on a day on the calendar should pop up a modal 3191 make the calendar display as just a one week view. you may need to do some research on fullcalendar 3190 Remove the notes input box and the create button 3195 The modal should have a checkbox for "Day Off" 3193 the modal should have an input for start and end time 3194 The start and end time inputs should be time pickers that are easy for a user to use. look at bootstrap time pickers 3176 On the TimeOffEvent controller, create a function that will generate a message for every admin in the user table.
+## 3192 clicking on a day on the calendar should pop up a modal
+## 3191 make the calendar display as just a one week view. you may need to do some research on fullcalendar
+## 3190 Remove the notes input box and the create button
+## 3195 The modal should have a checkbox for "Day Off"
+## 3193 the modal should have an input for start and end time
+## 3194 The start and end time inputs should be time pickers that are easy for a user to use. look at bootstrap time pickers
+## 3176 On the TimeOffEvent controller, create a function that will generate a message for every admin in the user table.
 Only define the function, do not call it just yet.
-3213 Add 3 admin users to the seed data. look at migrations > configuration 3209 When the user hovers over any of the calendars, the cursor should change to reflect that the calendar is clickable.
+## 3213 Add 3 admin users to the seed data. look at migrations > configuration
+## 3209 When the user hovers over any of the calendars, the cursor should change to reflect that the calendar is clickable.
 See Description.:  This story is for all of the calendars.
 This includes the schedule create view, the tempschedule create view, and the timeoffevent create view.
-3210 Add hover functionality to all calendars.
+## 3210 Add hover functionality to all calendars.